 2. Enter the Number of Lines in a Street Address.
 The default value is 2, however, you can use a different number on the scale from 1 to 4.

 3. In the Show Prefix field, choose either Optional or Required to use the name prefix in the new customer account forms.
-You can disable
+You can disable the feature by choosing

 It is crucial to use the correct technics to keep your clients engaged and drive more of them to your store.
 Since it all comes down to customer experience, you have to optimize all the processes during the customer's journey on your website, including customer account options.